koraybey/joblog/README.md

 ## Backlog

-_Given that data scraping is very slow with local LLM, we may want to use traditional scrapers to get the relevant data, and use LLM for reasoning._
+### Job scraping and logging

+ *Implemented classic scraping methods in favor of LLM data extraction as the former is significantly faster and does not consume precious resources.
+Only downside is scraper needs constant maintenance and testing, which I haven't implemented.*

+- [ ] **LinkedIn scraping bails when tag is missing or slice index is incorrect** - We need to account for optional fields, Which I forgot they exist.
+- [ ] **Add recruiter information if present** - We could increase our chances of success by drafting a nice introduction message to the recruiter.
+Hence, good to have on the database.
-- **Predetermine whether scrapped data contains a valid job description** - Not every page scraped via the extension will contain a job vacancy.
+- [x] **Predetermine whether scrapped data contains a valid job description** - Not every page scraped via the extension will contain a job vacancy.
 We shouldn't allow generating scrubbed JSON data if scrapped page description has nothing to do with job vacancy.
 I don't know a good way to do this.
-- **Context window is too small for scraped data** - Some scraped site data (LinkedIn, for example) contains too much text.
-We may need to look into better ways to obtain relevant text from scraped data.
+- [x] **Context window is too small for scraped data** - Some scraped site data (LinkedIn, for example) contains too much text.
+We may need to look into better ways to obtain relevant text from scraped data. *See above*
-- **Scraped data is sometimes not accurate** - Related to the item above, irrelevant details found in the scrapted text bloat the context and yield irrelevant output.</br >
+- [x] **Scraped data is sometimes not accurate** - Related to the item above, irrelevant details found in the scrapted text bloat the context and yield irrelevant output. *See above*

+### Other

-- **Resume line analysis consumes too many tokens**: Each query contains RAG context and instructions, therefore total query token count hovers around 1K.
+- [ ] **Resume line analysis consumes too many tokens**: Each query contains RAG context and instructions, therefore total query token count hovers around 1K.
 Yet to find a reliable strategy for fast and simple reasoning tasks.
 - [x] **Stream LLM Output** - Unstructured string responses could be streamed.
 However, currently, project only deals with structured responses.
 - [x] **Speed up llama.cpp grammar** - Done, enabled GPU acceleration for Metal.